laumansillaa/CryptoWalletApp/back/README.md

 The possible respnses are:
 - "Sign in succeeded." (status 200).
 - "Sign in failed: bad credentials." (status 401).
+- An error in case something went wrong.

 ### Sign in (with Google):